-If you have warts or other genital sores, your provider may use a scalpel to take a small skin cell sample (biopsy) from the affected area.
+If you have warts or other genital sores, a clinician may use a scalpel to take a small skin cell sample (biopsy) from the affected area.

-If you aren’t experiencing symptoms, the diagnostic process typically begins with an abnormal result on your pap test.
+If you aren’t experiencing symptoms, the diagnostic process typically begins with an abnormal Pap smear or Pap test result.

-When this happens, your provider may order a second pap test to confirm the original results or move straight to a cervical HPV test.
+A clinician may order a second Pap smear to confirm the original results, or move straight to a cervical HPV test when this happens.

-Your provider will collect another cervical cell sample, only this time they’ll have the lab technician test for the presence of HPV.
+To do this, they’ll collect another cervical cell sample — only this time, they’ll have a lab technician test for the presence of HPV.

-If they detect a type that may be cancerous, your provider may perform a colposcopy to look for lesions and other abnormalities on the cervix.
+If the technician detects a type that may be cancerous, a clinician may perform a colposcopy to look for lesions and other abnormalities on the cervix.

-A pap test doesn’t test for HPV.
+A Pap smear doesn’t test for HPV.
 It can only detect the presence of abnormal cells.

 In many cases, an abnormal result stems from: